fhex01/fhex01.github.io/_posts/2025-06-25-cuckoo-sandbox.md

 ## Under the Hood: How Cuckoo Works

 First, we will examine how this technology works from the outside.
 We will look at what needs to be set up for everything to function properly, without issues and without security concerns.
-Indeed, there can be serious security risks if the tool is not properly configured or installed.
-Here is an ASCII diagram that gives a rough understanding of the high-level architecture of the Cuckoo technology:
+Indeed, there can be **serious security risks** if the tool is not properly configured or installed.
+Below is an **ASCII diagram** that provides a rough understanding of the **high-level architecture** of the `Cuckoo Sandbox` technology:

 ```
                   +----------------------+